suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 is typically unaware which devices need to receive these payloads.

 To apply encryption the sender needs to know the recipient.
-For AES-KW the KEK needs to be known and, in case of HPKE, the sender needs to be in possession of the public key of the recipient.
+For AES-KW the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.

 If the author delegates the task of identifying devices that are the recipients